 When you start doing keto, however, you’ll notice that many fiber sources are now off-limits, such as legumes, oats, and fruits.

-So how do you keep your fiber intake stable while doing keto?
+So, how do you keep your fiber intake stable while doing keto?

-First of all, not everyone seems to need the same amount of fiber to be in peace with their intestines – some people can experience bloating and gas if they consume more fiber than what they’re used to, and if you’re not struggling with constipation, you might not really need to consume more fiber.
+First of all, not everyone seems to need the same amount of fiber to be at peace with their intestines – some people can experience bloating and gas if they consume more fiber than what they’re used to, and if you’re not struggling with constipation, you might not really need to consume more fiber.

 Additionally, once you start doing keto, you might notice that you’re going to the toilet less often.
 If this is not accompanied with constipation and discomfort, it might not really be a problem – the keto diet is a low-waste type of diet, and changing what you eat will inevitably have an impact on your bowel movements.
 This isn’t a bad thing and your body will soon adapt to it.

-And lastly, you should avoid high-fiber bars and the like.
+Lastly, you should avoid high-fiber bars and the like.
 Most of them will not be keto-friendly anyway, and your best bet when improving your diet (and therefore, health) is to stick to whole foods – they will help you stay full for longer and will provide you with important micronutrients.